joebew42/ex_chat/README.md

 ### DOING

-- Allow web clients to send messages
-  - We have to create a better web UI to allows user to write and send messages

 ### TODO

+- Allow web clients to receive messages
+- Handle multiple chat rooms
 - Rename `web.http` to `web.router`
-- Allow web clients to receive messages
-- Remove the `/echo` endpoint
+- Remove the `/echo` endpoint just because it is no longer needed

 ### DONE

+- Allow web clients to write and send messages
+  - We have to create a better web UI to allows user to write and send messages
 - Replace the `plug-web-socket` with the default `cowboy_websocket_handler`
 - Allow web clients to join a chatroom
 - How to test the websocket endpoint in Elixir